Send to app

 Open Preferences and select the AI coding tools or IDEs you use.
 Send to app only shows launch targets you have selected, so the menu stays focused on the tools you actually use.

-Enabled tools appear in the Send to menu.
-The launch path depends on the tool: app deep link, terminal command, MCP context, or queued worker execution.
+Enabled tools appear in the Send to... menu alongside published workflows and local agents.
+The launch path depends on the target: saved workflow, queued agent execution, app deep link, terminal command, or MCP context.

 For Terminal launches, add project folders in Preferences -> Terminal folders.
 If no folder is saved, Desktop asks you to pick one during launch and saves it for next time.
 Terminal launch uses the one:// deep link scheme and is macOS-only from Desktop.